 Lady Midday – ‘Poludnica’- An Evil, Elusive Female Field-Spirit In Slavic Beliefs That Comes To Kill At Noon

-We must be aware of her presence on a hot summer day and not challenge her by engaging in extreme exhausting activities that could put our lives at serious risk.
+We must be aware of her presence on a hot summer day and not challenge her by engaging in extreme, exhausting activities that could seriously risk our lives.

 Appearance Of Evil Midday Spirit